 Technical PFM Lessons

-The support for program budgeting – or performance budgeting as we prefer to call it – was without a doubt the most important lesson learned. performance budgeting allows governments to:
+The support for program budgeting was without a doubt the most important lesson learned.
+Performance budgeting allows governments to:

 - Support tracking of expenditures by purpose across all government Ministries, Departments, and Agencies (MDAs) – such as health spending, cost per unit, winning bidders, locations, usage